SarthakSingh1/HandGestureDetection/notebooks/sarthak/README.md

 We gave our design presentation with main critiques being that we should make a decision between a pre tained model or our own for hand gesture detection.
 We found a package called mediapipe used by google which has a hand training model.
 The camera has arrived and I can begin testing

 # 2024-02-31
 I am dealing with a myriad of issues due to the low ram on the rasberry pi.
 Because of its limited compute, I cannot compile the binary of openCV - it takes well over 5 hours and then fails.
 I need to consider cross compiling or another alternative.
 I was able to test that the camera works as expected though.
+Using the command `raspiStill image.jpg` I can take a picture with the camera and it is fairly high quality.

 # 2024-03-06
 We needed to order additional SMT development boards as they have run out.
 I was also unsucessful in being able to install openCV on the Pi and am considering purchasing a better Pi.
 I will continue to try to get this one to work until we have an estimate of the price of the other parts.
 I have also ordered a heat sink in hopes of improving the performance of the Pi